Fast-starting Mandan trims Legacy

 "Mandan is known to be scrappy.
 We had to get over the fact Mandan keeps a lot of balls up," she said.

-Huck was acting as head coach in the absence of Jennifer Astle, who is quarantined while awaiting the results of a coronavirus test.
+Huck was acting as head coach in the absence of Jennifer Astle, who was quarantined while awaiting the results of a coronavirus test.